IO-Design-Team/firebase_rules/firebase_rules/README.md

 @FirebaseRules(service: Service.storage)
 final storageRules = [
   /// Always start with this match.
-[StoragePath] is the root of Storage.
+[StorageRoot] is the root of Storage.
-  Match<StoragePath, StorageResource>(
+  Match<StorageRoot, StorageResource>(
     matches: (path, request, resource) => [
       /// All storage matches use [StorageResource] objects Match<UsersPath, StorageResource>(),